Select Page

 Sri Lanka is a democratic republic and a unitary state governed by a mixture of a semi-presidential system and a parliamentary system.
 Most provisions of the constitution can be amended by a two-thirds majority in parliament.
 The amendment of certain basic features such as the clauses on language, religion, and reference to Sri Lanka as a unitary state require both a two-thirds majority and approval in a nationwide referendum.

 Sri Lanka’s judiciary consists of a Supreme Court, a Court of Appeal, High Courts and a number of subordinate courts.
 The highly complex legal system reflects diverse cultural influences.
-Criminal law is mostly based on common Law.
-Basic civil law derives from Roman law and Dutch Law.
+Criminal law is mostly based on common law.
+Basic civil law derives from Roman law and Dutch law.
 Owing to ancient customary practices and/or religion, the Sinhala customary law (Kandyan law), the Thesavalamai, and Sharia law are followed in special cases.
 The president appoints judges to the Supreme Court, the Court of Appeal, and the High Courts.
 A judicial service commission, composed of the chief justice and two Supreme Court judges, appoints, transfers, and dismisses lower court judges.
+The current President is Anura Kumara Dissanayake and the Prime Minister is Harini Amarasuriya.

 Economy

-Sri Lanka’s economy is led by the service, industrial, and the agriculture sectors, which accounts for 60%, 26.5%, and 8.36% of the country’s GDP in 2020, respectively.
-Tourism is one of the key industries in Sri Lanka, accounting for 12.6% of GDP for Sri Lanka in 2019 before the start of the coronavirus epidemic.
-Major tourist attractions include famous beaches around the island located in the southern and the eastern parts of the country and ancient heritage sites located in the interior of the country and resorts located in the mountainous regions of the country.
-The tea industry, operating under the Ministry of Public Estate Management and Development, is another main industry in Sri Lanka providing a 5% share of global tea export.
-The central highlands of the country have a low temperature climate throughout the year and annual rainfall and the humidity levels that are suitable for growing crops.
-The agricultural sector of the country produces mainly rice, coconut and grain, largely for domestic consumption and occasionally for export.
+Sri Lanka’s economy is led by the services, industrial, and agriculture sectors, which accounted for approximately 54.6%, 25.4%, and 8.4% of the country’s GDP in 2025, respectively (with taxes less subsidies on products contributing the remaining share).
+Tourism remains one of the key industries in Sri Lanka and a major foreign-exchange earner, generating approximately US$3.2 billion in 2025.
+Major tourist attractions include famous beaches around the island located in the southern and the eastern parts of the country, ancient heritage sites located in the interior of the country, and resorts located in the mountainous regions of the country.

 Trade

-Sri Lanka is a signatory of the Asia Pacific Trade Agreement (APTA), Global System of Trade Preferences among Developing Countries (GSTP), South Asian Free Trade Agreement (SAFTA) and the South Asian Preferential Trade Arrangement (SAPTA).
-The nation has signed free trade agreements (FTAs) with India, Pakistan, and Singapore, and is currently negotiating an FTA with the PRC.
+Sri Lanka is a signatory of the Asia Pacific Trade Agreement (APTA), Global System of Trade Preferences among Developing Countries (GSTP), South Asian Free Trade Agreement (SAFTA) and related arrangements.
+The nation has signed free trade agreements (FTAs) with India, Pakistan and Singapore, and continues to pursue further trade facilitation and preferential arrangements.

 Investment Opportunities